siddharthakatiyar/ContactConnect/README.md

 - User Registration: Users can create an account by providing their information.
 - User Login: Registered users can securely log in to their accounts.
 - Contact Management: Users can add, update, and delete their contacts.
-- Search Functionality: Users can search for specific contacts by name or other criteria.
+- Search Functionality: Users can search for specific contacts by contactid

 ## Technologies Used